NV-Sphere/Elevatelab-Internship-Work/Day-4 Firewall-Configuration/Readme.md

 ---

-##❓ Interview Questions: Firewall Management
+## ❓Interview Questions: Firewall Management

 #### 1. What is a firewall?
 A firewall is a network security system that monitors and controls incoming and outgoing network traffic based on security rules.
 It acts as a barrier between a trusted internal network and untrusted external